ToshioCP/Gtk4-tutorial/src/sec33.src.md

 Its binding direction is always from an item of a list to a child of GtkListItem.

 When it comes to dynamic connection, it's not enough.
-For example, you want to edit the contents of a list.
+For example, suppose you want to edit the contents of a list.
 You set a child of GtkListItem to a GtkText instance so a user can edit a text with it.
 You need to bind an item in the list with the buffer of the GtkText.
 The direction is opposite from the one with GtkBuilderListItemFactory.
 It is from the GtkText instance to the item in the list.
 You can implement this with GtkSignalListItemFactory, which is more flexible than GtkBuilderListItemFactory.

-Two things are shown in this section.

-- Binding from a child of a GtkListItem instance to an item of a list.
-- Access a child of GtkListItem dynamically.
-This direction is the same as the one with GtkBulderListItemFactory.
-But GtkBulderListItemFactory uses GtkExpression from the item property of the GtkListItem.
-So, it updates its child widget only when the item property changes.
-In this example the child reflects the change in the same item in the list dynamically.

-This section shows just a part of the source file `listeditor.c`.
+This section shows just some parts of the source file `listeditor.c`.
 If you want to see the whole codes, see `src/listeditor` directory of the [Gtk4 tutorial repository](https://github.com/ToshioCP/Gtk4-tutorial).

 ## A list editor